solarisin/platform-espressif32/README.md

 - [Download and install official Microsoft Visual Studio Code](https://code.visualstudio.com/). pioarduino IDE is built on top of it.
 - Open the extension manager.
-- Search for the official `pioarduino ide` extension.
+- Search for the `pioarduino ide` extension.
 - Install pioarduino IDE extension.

 # Usage